Apestein/nextflix/README.md

   />
 ```

 #### 12. You should move your linting and typechecking to Github workflows instead of Vercel, this will [greatly reduce build times](https://youtu.be/YkOSUVzOAA4?t=10047).
 It's very easy, just include this [file](https://github.com/Apestein/nextflix/blob/7170c65c9928bbaf296196bdc54fd4e43e64a1bb/.github/workflows/ci.yml) in .github/workflows folder.
 "DATABASE_URL" can be any valid URL.
 If using T3 Env or bootrapping with CreateT3App set "SKIP_ENV_VALIDATION: true" to skip env check on Github.

+#### 13. Carousel is created using [react-snap-carousel](https://github.com/richardscarrott/react-snap-carousel).
+Carousel drag scroll is implement using [react-use-draggable-scroll](https://github.com/rfmiotto/react-use-draggable-scroll).
+See my implementation [here](https://github.com/Apestein/nextflix/blob/main/src/components/show-carousel.tsx).

-#### Feel free to ask me questions at [@Apestein_Dev](https://twitter.com/Apestein_Dev).
+### Follow and ask me questions at [@Apestein_Dev](https://twitter.com/Apestein_Dev).